hatoving/imscared/README.md

 This repo contains a patch made specifically for the [YoYo Loader](https://github.com/Rinnegatamante/yoyoloader_vita) by [Rinnegatamante](https://github.com/Rinnegatamante).

 # Some things I should know?
 Yes.
-First off, the game will try to deceive you and will create files in the assets folder of the game (`ux0:data/gms/<IMSCARED HERE>/assets`).
+First off, the game will try to deceive you as many times as it can and will create files in the assets folder of the game (`ux0:data/gms/<IMSCARED HERE>/assets`).

 Be sure to check it often with a file management app like VitaShell.